 Professor Fred Galves is a 1986 graduate of Harvard Law School and was a tenured law professor at Pacific McGeorge School of Law for over twenty years, before retiring from McGeorge in 2015.

 Professor Galves continues to teach at other universities here in the US and abroad.
-He teaches Evidence, Trial Advocacy, Civil Procedure, and in addition to law classes, he teaches political science classes at the undergraduate level as well.
+He teaches “Evidence,” “Trial Advocacy,” “Civil Procedure,” and “Street Law.”
+In addition to law classes, he teaches “Business Ethics,” in Business School, and “Law & Social Justice” and at the undergraduate level as well.
 He also writes legal books and articles.

+Professor Galves also runs his own business, Galves Consulting, where he combines his expert skills in Pre-Trial Litigation, e-discovery, Civil Procedure, Evidence, and Trial Advocacy to assist attorneys in the modern practice of law.
+Galves is also heavily involved in Online Dispute Resolution (“ODR”).
 Professor Galves believes that e-commerce disputes must be resolved efficiently, fairly, and securely so that online buyers and sellers can place full confidence in e-commerce markets.
 For this to occur, the principles of fairness, accessibility, and equity available in most physical courts must also be within reach for disputes arising out of online transactions.